 The foundation of a client-centric culture is truly understanding your customers and having empathy for their needs and concerns.
 So, get your people out on the front lines communicating directly with your customers, just like Zappos.

-Get your data out of silos
+How to get your data out of silos to become customer-centric

 Have you ever called a company with a question, only to be bounced to different departments and repeating your story a bunch of times?
 If you think that’s frustrating, you’re in good company.
 According to our Customer Experience Trends Report, 68 percent of customers are annoyed when their call is transferred.